dxw/playbook/playbook.md

 come to us via Zendesk as a ticket.
 We use tickets to manage requests in order
 to:

-* Ensure oversight of all the things we need to do, and what state they're in, for us and our clients
+* Keep track of all the things we need to do, and what state they're in, for us and our clients
 * Have a record of the changes we're asked to make
 * Ensure that we only accept change requests from people who are authorised
 * Generate data about how much staff time is spent on each client's issues.